Site

 Once you have created a Site asset, you will need to:

-- Set the Index Page or the home page of the Site.
+• Set the Index Page (homepage) of the Site.
 This will be the first page that the user will see when they visit the Site.

 Applying a URL

 To assign a URL to the Site, go to the URLs screen.
-Enter the URL into the URLs field, select either HTTP or HTTPS and click Commit.
+Enter the URL into the URLs field, select either HTTP or HTTPS and click Save.
 The URL will be applied to the Site and any child assets that have been created underneath it.
-You can assign as many URLs as you want to a Site.
-For more information about the URLs screen, refer to the URLs Screen section above.

 Setting the Index Page